 There are a handful of reasons for this.

 End-users are still not being trained to recognize that diamond.
 They are not adequately taught to understand aspects of analytics such as the limitations of analytical models, or the propensity towards logical biases in judgmental heuristics.
 The latter are methods by which one makes assessments of probability simpler.
 Data analysts themselves must also be more meticulous in applying the right analytical models; their analysis must be accompanied by caveats, and explanation of the risks to end-users.

-As every data analysts will vouch for, there are two inherent road blocks they always face in the data analytics journey – the first mile and the last mile.
+As every data analyst will vouch for, there are two inherent roadblocks they always face in the data analytics journey – the first mile and the last mile.

 The last mile challenge, on the other hand, is, how to extract actionable intelligence from this pile of refined data and implement it in the decision-making.
 Without the wherewithal to do this, your data may end up being nothing but useless information.

 Some of the hurdles that companies that embrace analytics consistently face are:

 - Ever-increasing data sources